flatland-association/flatland-book/faq/env.md

 What are malfunctions and what can i do to resolve them?
 ---

 Malfunctions are random events that occur according to a Poisson process.
 They hinder an agent from performing any action.
 While an agent is malfunctioning, it is blocking the paths for other agents.
-There is nothing you can do to fix an agent, it will get fixed automatically as soon as `agent.malfunction_data['malfunction'] == 0`.
+There is nothing you can do to fix an agent, it will get fixed automatically as soon as `agent.malfunction_hander.malfunction_down_counter == 0`.

 You can however adjust the other agent actions to avoid delay propagation within the railway network and keeping traffic as smooth as possible.